James Haskell is a former Northampton Saints, Wasps and England rugby player.

 He won his 50th England cap during the 2013 6 Nations tournament.

 In 2017, Haskell was called up to represent the British and Irish Lions.

 James Haskell is an experienced and entertaining after-dinner speaker and motivational speaker.

 If you would prefer to have an in-conversation style event, why not consider booking An Evening with James Haskell, in conversation with Alex Payne.

 Enjoy a 60minute off-the-record chat with one of English Rugby’s most colourful characters.

 James will take you with him as he recalls playing around the world – in Japan, New Zealand, France and England.

 Having won the Premiership, European Cup, Grand Slam and been man of the series in England’s 3-0 whitewash of the Wallabies in 2016 he is well placed to give rare and amusing insights into the sport.

-Hosted in conversation by his House of Rugby teammate – rugby broadcaster Alex Payne, this is the perfect way to entertain clients and to leave them amused, informed and inspired.
+Hosted in conversation by his ‘The Good, The Bad and The Rugby’ teammate – rugby broadcaster Alex Payne, this is the perfect way to entertain clients and to leave them amused, informed and inspired.